ggeerraarrdd/eevveerryyddaayy/README.md

 * 🌐 Portfolio Builder - Transforms a Github repository into a coding portfolio website with README.md serving as the homepage
 * 📝 Automated File Management - Creates and organizes daily practice files
 * 🗂️ Automated Indexing - Creates and maintains a table of contents of your files for quick reference and access
+* ✨ Dynamic Markdown Tables - Intelligently adjust column widths to accommodate new content, maintaining alignment and readability
 * 📊 Daily Progress Tracking - Visualizes your learning journey in tabular form
 * 📚 Solution Repository - Showcases different approaches to programming challenges
 * ⚡ Jupyter Notebook Interface - Simplifies data entry through a form-like template